linhnguyen2601/SQL-Projects/Ecommerce: (EDA) and Cohort Analysis/README.md

 TheLook is a fictitious e-Commerce clothing site developed by the Looker team.

-The Retention rate of the e-Commerce platform is alarmingly low, with 90% of new customers not returning.
+The Retention rate of the e-Commerce platform is **alarmingly low, with 90% of new customers not returning**.
 To address this issue, we will explore the following questions:

 - What is the customer return rate of the platform?
 - Who are the customers that are leaving?